SDGreen/TotalTarot/README.md

     A simple image to keep the user engaged on this page.
 The first section is text heavy so it was important to add an interesting image first.
 The colour wrapper changes depending on which mode is selected and the size is responsive so the image looks good on all devices.
 * #### Interactive Accordion:
     This Bootstrap accordion keeps information on layouts hidden until a viewer wants to learn more.
 If clicked the information about the relevant spread is revealed and hides any other open accordion pages.
 This keeps the information nicely laid out so the page isn't cluttered whilst still being informative.

 ### Features Left to Implement
+* #### Social Media link functionality:
+    Once Total Tarot exists on Twitter, Facebook and Instagram these links would direct the user to these external pages (via a new tab).
+* #### Practice Reading Page:
+    With more time a new page where users can practice reading would be avaliable.
+The page would include a clickable deck which randomly lays three cards to be flipped an interpreted.
+* #### Buying page for Tarot Decks
+    Once ready a shop-front will be added where users can buy their first deck to practice with.

 ## Technologies Used
 * [HTML5](https://html.spec.whatwg.org/multipage/) - To create the structure of the page.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) - Used to style the website.